-booleanfunction Meaning isdefault() true if the value of vname is its default value isenabled() true if vname is enabled isnumlist() true if the value of vname is a numlist isvisible() true if vname is visible isvalidname() true if the value of vname is a valid Stata name isvarname() true if the value of vname is the name of a variable in the current dataset iseq(argument) true if the value of vname is equal to argument isneq(argument) true if the value of vname is not equal to argument isgt(argument) true if the value of vname is greater than argument isge(argument) true if the value of vname is greater than or equal to argument islt(argument) true if the value of vname is less than argument isle(argument) true if the value of vname is less than or equal to argument isNumlistEQ(argument) true if every value of vname is equal to argument , where vname may be a numlist isNumlistLT(argument) true if every value of vname is less than argument , where vname may be a numlist isNumlistLE(argument) true if every value of vname is less than or equal to argument , where vname may be a numlist isNumlistGT(argument) true if every value of vname is greater than argument , where vname may be a numlist isNumlistGE(argument) true if every value of vname is greater than or equal to argument , where vname may be a numlist isNumlistInRange(arg1, arg2) true if every value of vname is in between arg_1 and arg_2 inclusive, where vname may be a numlist startswith(argument) true if the value of vname starts with argument endswith(argument) true if the value of vname ends with argument contains(argument) true if the value of vname contains argument iseqignorecase(argument) true if the value of vname is equal to argument ignoring case if executes the code inside the braces if ifexp evaluates to true and skips it otherwise.
+booleanfunction Meaning isdefault() true if the value of vname is its default value isenabled() true if vname is enabled isnumlist() true if the value of vname is a numlist isvisible() true if vname is visible isvalidname() true if the value of vname is a valid Stata name isvarname() true if the value of vname is the name of a variable in the current dataset isInteger() true if the value of vname is an integer iseq(argument) true if the value of vname is equal to argument isneq( argument ) true if the value of vname is not equal to argument isgt(argument) true if the value of vname is greater than argument isge(argument) true if the value of vname is greater than or equal to argument islt(argument) true if the value of vname is less than argument isle(argument) true if the value of vname is less than or equal to argument isNumlistEQ(argument) true if every value of vname is equal to argument , where vname may be a numlist isNumlistLT(argument) true if every value of vname is less than argument , where vname may be a numlist isNumlistLE(argument) true if every value of vname is less than or equal to argument , where vname may be a numlist isNumlistGT(argument) true if every value of vname is greater than argument , where vname may be a numlist isNumlistGE(argument) true if every value of vname is greater than or equal to argument , where vname may be a numlist $isNumlistInRange(arg_1, arg_2)$ true if every value of vname is within $arg_1$ and $arg_2$ inclusive, where vname may be a numlist $\texttt{isNumlistWithinRange}(arg_1, arg_2)$ true if every value of vname is within range $arg_1$ and $arg_2$ , where vname may be a numlist $isNumlistCountGT(arg_1)$ true if vname contains a count of the values of a numlist greater than $arg_1$ , where vname may be a numlist $isWordCountGT(arg_1)$ true if vname contains a count of the words greater than $arg_1$ , where vname may be a numlist startswith( argument ) true if the value of vname starts with argument endswith(argument) true if the value of vname ends with argument contains(argument) true if the value of vname contains argument iseqignorecase( argument ) true if the value of vname is equal to argument ignoring case if executes the code inside the braces if ifexp evaluates to true and skips it otherwise.
 When an else has been specified, the code within its braces will be executed if ifexp evaluates to false. if commands may be nested.